Canon 1300D vs Leica S Typ 007

 The Canon EOS 1300D (called Canon T6 in some regions) and the Leica S (Typ 007) are two digital cameras that were announced, respectively, in March 2016 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (1300D) and a medium format (S Typ 007) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Leica provides 37.5 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Leica provides 37.5 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Leica S Typ 007